• Skip to primary navigation

 You can use a variety of tomatoes.
 For example, we used 2 long red plum tomatoes and lots of small orange tomatoes, approximately 400g or 2 cups of chopped tomatoes.

-To make the gazpacho two colour like in the photos, simply blend the cucumber separately from the tomatoes and other ingredients.
+To make the gazpacho two colours like in the photos, simply blend the cucumber separately from the tomatoes and other ingredients.
 Then swirl it together when serving.

 Nutrition